 We performed a comparison between IBM ECM and OpenText Extended ECM based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, OpenText, Box and others in Enterprise Content Management."The vertical scalability, as we can use it across some of our applications."
+Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The vertical scalability, as we can use it across some of our applications."

 "The tool is a very stable solution with high availability and no information leakage.
 It has built-in API integration on-site.
 You can integrate with other components and applications like SAP, Microsoft, Oracle, etc."